 I will explain how POP and IMAP work in this article and their differences.
 This will enable you to choose the best one.
 Hint: It’s IMAP.

 - IMAP is the acronym for Internet Message Access Protocol

 - POP is the acronym for Post Office Protocol.

 POP3 is a protocol that has been around for a very long time.
 POP1 was first created in1984 and POP2 in early 1985/.
-POP3 is the current version that was created in1988 and remains one of the most popular email protocols in use.
+POP3 is the current version created in1988 and remains one of the most popular email protocols.

 IMAP was created in 1986, but at that time, we don’t think they anticipated how well it fits in with the current “cloud-based” trend that has developed over recent years.

 The difference in how IMAP and POP work

 The differences between POP and IMAP are evident in their respective workflow processes.